datanav/docs/configuration.rst

    * - ``_id``
      - String
-     - The id of the pipe, this should be unique within a Sesam Node.
+     - The id of the pipe, this should be unique within a Sesam service instance.
      -
      - Yes